NetflexSites/site-template/README.md

 # Netflex Site Template

 This is a basic project skeleton for Netlfex based sites.
-It comes preconfigured with webpack for JS and SCSS compilation.
-It is set up with Bootstrap 4 and JQuery.
+It comes preconfigured with gulp for JS and SCSS compilation.

-Webpack will compile and autoprefix SCSS files, and compile ES6 JS files to be comaptible with all browsers from IE11 and up.
+Gulp will compile and autoprefix SCSS files, and compile ES6 JS files to be comaptible with for the browsers defined in the .browserlistrc file.

-Webpack also generates source maps automatically.

-#### Built assets will always have the name `bundle.js` and `bundle.scss`.
-This can be changed in the `webpack.config.js` file.

-#### If you do change this, please update your `.gitignore` to avoid getting the built assets commited into the repository.
+**NOTICE**:

+It is recommended that for new projects, that the compilation step is migrated to a tool like webpack.
+The gulp config is just there for legacy compatibility.

 # Paths

-* public/assets/js - Compiled JS files
+- public/assets/js - Compiled JS files
-* public/assets/css - Compiled SCSS files
+- public/assets/css - Compiled SCSS files
-* assets/sass - Source SCSS files
+- assets/scss - Source SCSS files
-* assets/js - Source JS files
+- assets/js - Source JS files
-* config/watch.json - Deprecated.
-See webpack.config.js instead
+- config/watch.json - The js/scss compilation config
-* vendor/ - Composer dependencies
+- vendor/ - Composer dependencies
+- node_modules/ - NPM packagres

 # Testing local

 Run `composer install` and `yarn` (or `npm install`) in the root of this project to set up the dev dependencies.

-Create a `.env` file with keys `NF_PUBLIC_KEY` and `NF_PRIVATE_KEY` If a `api.json` (deprecated) is detected in the config directory, it will automatically be upgraded to a `.env` file.
+Configre the config/api.json file with the sites credentials.

+**WARNING**:

+**This file should never be commited into source control**

 To compile assets: